-Improve evidence and The data and evidence initiative seeks to build a comprehensive, fit for purpose, In Place data on homelessness evidence, and data system for homelessness, and deepen understanding of what HUD continues to build relationships and progress projects to improve data and ev (HUD) responses work, for whom and under what circumstances. including: Expected Outcome Areas: development of the Homelessness Outlook report, working closely with the Ev Responsive, appropriate support system (EDTWG) members and other stakeholders Enabled housing system continuing to build connections across the homelessness data and evidence co to light through the EDTWG • commenced work with Census 2023 and foundational work to improve HUD p developing MAIHI Ka Ora, Ka Mārama - Māori Housing Dashboard Homelessness data has been considered as a case study to support design of the second se
+Improve evidence and The data and evidence initiative seeks to build a comprehensive, fit for purpose, In Place data on homelessness evidence, and data system for homelessness, and deepen understanding of what HUD continues to build relationships and progress projects to improve data and evidence on homelessness and more broadly (HUD) responses work, for whom and under what circumstances. including: Expected Outcome Areas: development of the Homelessness Outlook report, working closely with the Evidence and Data Technical Working Group Responsive, appropriate support system (EDTWG) members and other stakeholders Enabled housing system continuing to build connections across the homelessness data and evidence community to bring latest research and data to light through the EDTWG commenced work with Census 2023 and foundational work to improve HUD provider data developing MAIHI Ka Ora, Ka Mārama - Māori Housing Dashboard Homelessness data has been considered as a case study to support design of the future Government data system.